charlzspice/City-Yetu/README.md

 ## Overview

 The Smart City website is designed to enhance urban living by providing an efficient platform for users to request services, monitor water pollution,security issues,water usage,waste mangement and other city resources.
 This project includes user authentication, service request submission, administrative processing, and an IoT-based water  monitoring systems.
-##The target is the residential and business cities being developed.e.g.
+## The target is the residential and business cities being developed.e.g.
 Tatu city
 ## flow diagram
 ![flow](https://github.com/charlzspice/City-Yetu/assets/113253683/bf7e888a-f112-4bd0-ba7b-13aac7b2b4e7)

 1. **User Authentication**
    - Login and registration for users.
    -
-2. **Service Request Submission**3
+2. **Service Request Submission**
    - Users can browse and request various city services.
    - Service requests are submitted to the admin panel for processing.
 **User Location identification**